HowardPeter/obmnl-flask_assignment/README.md

 - **Edit Transaction**: A form to update a transaction.
 - **Delele Transaction**: A form to delete a transaction.

+## Reuquired Package

+Flask framework is required to run this application.
+To install Flask, open termial and run this command:
+    ```bash
+    pip install flask
+    ```

 ## Usage

 1. Open terminal and run the application: